mainkoon81/Study-01-Business-Analytics-I-Theory/README.md

 #Step.1 Cleaning up the data so that the dataset does not have any bias to any of our variables.

-#Step.2 Graphing a scatter-plot between each predictor variable and the response variable.
+#Step.2 Graphing a scatter-plot between each predictor variable and the response variable than select good predictors.
   - Our numerical values of predictors are normally distributed?
   - Our numerical predictors have a linear relationship with the response variable ? (high P-value?)
 (E[RES]=0) (E[Y-βX]=0)
   - Our numerical predictors share the same variance? (homoscedasticity) (var[RES]=σ^2)